Shahondin1624/IT_Tec_Neo4J/README.md

 1. A fast Graph-Database written in Java that is well known and offers many Libraries for a multitude of programming languages like Java, Python and Go.
 [Bolt](https://en.wikipedia.org/wiki/Bolt_(network_protocol)) is used to access Neo4J that way.
-2. It Has its own Query-Language [Cypher](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/) that visually represents the structure Graph-Databases are in
+2. It has its own Query-Language [Cypher](https://neo4j.com/docs/cypher-cheat-sheet/5/auradb-enterprise/) that visually represents the structure Graph-Databases are in
 3. Has a visualization tool [Bloom](https://neo4j.com/docs/bloom-user-guide/current/) that can show the data represented as Edges and Nodes in Clusters